Anchorsify/Anchorsify.github.io/_projects/Suiton.md

 - Chakra: 33
 - Damage: 14d20+140
-- Accuracy: +1
 - Range: 40
-- Special: Stun 10
 - Speed: 18
 - Seal Speed: 22
+- Status: Stun 10
 - Requires: 24 gallons of water

-Effects: If the victim fails a status roll this inflicts Stun 10.
-Half the gallons of water used in this technique are removed from the battlefield.
+Effects: Half the gallons of water used in this technique are removed from the battlefield.

 #### --( Suijinheki - Water Encampment Wall )--
 This defensive technique creates a wall of water around you, which forms a violently churning defensive perimeter.
 When lacking water in the environment to use, a talented shinobi can form it in their stomach and spit it out.